 What we want—“we” covering businesses, owners, leaders, and team members—is a better day with more time focused on what we enjoy.
 At different times in our careers and lives, that might mean working on more engaging tasks or deep, focused work.
 Other times, it might be a shorter work day where we get everything done and then have more time with friends and family.

-Achieving those valuable life goals is possible when people better understand how they use their time.
+Achieving those valuable life goals is possible when people better understand the importance of time management.
 That’s where time management practices and all our favorite time management stats come into play.

 We’ve put together an extensive list of essential details to help you understand what might be getting in your way, where your team could improve, and what activities tend to come with time waste.